 No, we rely on the referrer to inform the client or the client’s family of the outcome of an application.

 You may wish to look at the following websites that may help.
 There are a wide range of charities specific to a person’s disability or background, including benevolent funds associated with employment or service in the Armed Forces.

 This website provides information on benefit entitlement and helps you to search for grant making charities.

 This website provides information on charities that provide grants for disabled people.

 The League of the Helping Hand provides financial assistance to people who are in hardship due to illness or disability.
-This includes physical and mental health problems, learning disabilities and people caring for an adult or child with a disability.
-One-off Grants are generally awarded towards essential household items and specialist equipment not available from statutory agencies and for fares, travel expenses and regular travel costs for hospital visiting.
-When funds are available, the League of the Helping Hand also offer grants towards carer's breaks.
+This includes physical or mental health problems, learning disabilities and people caring for an adult or child with disability.
+One-off grants are generally awarded towards essential household items and specialist equipment not available from statutory agencies, and for fares, travel expenses and regular travel costs for hospital visiting.
+When funds are available grants are made towards the cost of carers’ breaks.